jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 Bucketing in key/value databases refers to grouping items together under a common key name (usually based on a hash).

 For example, if one were to put 3 million URLs in 10K buckets (300 URLs per bucket) then only 10K writes would be required.

+## Bulk Operations or Single Item
+There are 2 main subcommands:
+- `bulk`: reads items from a CSV file to delete/write to EdgeKV
+- `item`: you can provide the item key/value in the script arguments.
+You can write or delete an item this way.

 ## Important Variables
 ### Environment Variables